Grant Writing Short Courses & Workshops

 Please note that because space is limited and the peer review format is designed specifically for a small cohort, registration is limited to HSPH faculty who have their research operation based at HSPH; preference will be given to HSPH Assistant and Associate Professors.

-If you are HSPH faculty and are interested in participating in the Winter 2014 NIH Grant-Writing Short Course, please email email@example.com, no later than December 10th, 2014 to enroll.
-Enrollment will be based on a first-come, first-serve basis.
+If you are HSPH faculty and are interested in participating in a Grant-Writing Short Course, please email email@example.com

 Please provide the following information in your email: